Highlander: The Source: US release

 Lionsgate had originally planned to release the film in 2006.
 When that plan failed to work out, several release dates were listed in various places; for example, February 2007 was listed in some official The Source auctions, as well as on actress Thekla Reuten's own website, and March 2007 was listed on composer George Kallis' website.
 Eventually, even the official auctions began using simply a broad "First Quarter 2007" release date.
 As of February 14, 2007, producers Peter Davis and William Panzer of Davis/Panzer Productions, in conjunction with Lionsgate Entertainment, were editing and remixing the film.

 Lionsgate finally released the film as a direct-to-TV movie, which premiered on the Sci-Fi Channel on September 15, 2007.
 Screenwriter Joel Soisson ultimately won a Writers Guild of America screenplay-credit arbitration, and was listed in the final U.S. release's end credits under the pseudonym of "Mark Bradley".
 Plans to continue the films with The Source being the first of a trilogy have since been abandoned.

 In 2008, a short film called Reunion was released in the DVD collection of Highlander: The Series.
 The film, written by series producer David Abramowitz and directed by Don Paonessa, starred actors from the show reprising their roles.
 The story did not acknowledge the events of Highlander: The Source and seemed to contradict it in some ways, taking place around 2008, roughly ten years after the end of the TV series.
 At the Highlander Worldwide Convention the next year, TV series producer David Abramowitz referred to Highlander: The Source as a "bad dream" Duncan had, leading many fans to dismiss it from canon.

 Despite previous announcements and long-standing rumors that a "Producer's Cut" of the film would be released straight-to-DVD and/or theaters in September 2007, the U.S. Sci-Fi Channel aired the film at 9:00 PM and 1:00 AM Eastern, on Saturday, September 15, 2007 as a "Sci-Fi Original Movie".

 Russian release

 An early version of Highlander: The Source, which had been shown to distributors in October 2006, was released on DVD in February 2007 in Russia, and was quickly copied and distributed online.
 These copies of the release began to proliferate across the Internet.
 The same cut was later released in Brazil, Poland, Romania and Germany.
 After this release, producer Peter Davis stated that the Russian version was not the final producer's version, and that Lionsgate would release the finished film in September 2007.
 This was the TV premiere, eight minutes shorter than the Russian version, and featuring different opening and closing narration.

-Dutch release

-Another version was released sometime in Spring 2007 as a Dutch DVD.

-British release

-The Region 2 release was released on January 7, 2008.
-This is the same version as the Dutch DVD, except in the aspect ratio of 1.78:1.